 - If required, antihistamines can be taken to reduce swelling

 Pain is subjective – everybody feels things different.
 Most people describe feeling some slight pressure or a ‘stinging’ sensation as the dermal filler is injected.
-However, whether or not you find dermal filler injections painful will depend on your own personal pain tolerance and the specific area treated.
-Regardless, dermal filler treatments are very quick, so you will not feel pain for very long.
+However, whether you find dermal filler injections painful will depend on your own personal pain tolerance and the specific area treated.

 No, dermal fillers are not permanent.
-The product will eventually be absorbed by the body, depending on the filler used, the area treated, and your skin type, lifestyle, and age.
-After your initial treatment, you can expect to return to Inigo Cosmetic for top-up treatments every six to 12 months.
-Dermal lip fillers usually last for up to six months.
+The product will eventually be absorbed by the body, depending on the filler used, the area treated your skin type, lifestyle and age.
+After your initial treatment, you may consider returning to Inigo Cosmetic for top-up treatments every six to 12 months.
+Dermal lip fillers usually last for about six months.

 If, for whatever reason, you are unhappy with your dermal filler results, don’t panic – you can have your filler adjusted.
-We implore all of our patients to return to the clinic for a follow-up assessment two weeks after treatment to evaluate their results.
-If needed, your physician may inject additional filler to create a more dramatic effect or improve facial balance.
+We implore all our patients to return to the clinic for a follow-up assessment two weeks after treatment to evaluate their results.
+If needed, your registered nurse or doctor may inject additional filler.
 In cases where you wish to reverse your results, an enzyme can be injected into the treatment area that dissolves the product completely.

 The right amount of filler is different for everyone and will depend on the area treated and your desired results.
-If you are looking to achieve a more natural enhancement, we may recommend beginning with a single syringe in the lips or in each cheek.
-However, if you still desire a fuller appearance once your swelling has subsided, we encourage you to return to the clinic to determine whether an extra ml of filler can help achieve your desired outcome.
+We may recommend beginning with a single syringe in the lips or in each cheek and re-assessing once your swelling has subsided.
 During your consultation at Inigo Cosmetic, we will discuss in detail how many syringes of filler may be needed to meet your aesthetic goals.

-While dermal filler and anti-wrinkle injections are both very popular cosmetic injectable treatments designed to improve signs of age, they work in completely different ways to achieve very different results.
-Dermal fillers work to add structure and volume, usually to the lower half of the face, and offer immediate results.
+While dermal filler and anti-wrinkle injections are generally both popular cosmetic injectable treatments, they work in completely different ways to achieve very different results.
+Dermal fillers aim to add structure and volume, usually to the lower half of the face any may appear straight after treatment.
 On the other hand, anti-wrinkle injections aim to reduce the appearance of wrinkles by blocking muscle movement.
-Anti-wrinkle results may take up to 14 days to appear, and the treatment is better suited to lines on the upper half of the face.
+Anti-wrinkle results may take at least 14 days to appear, and the treatment is generally better suited to lines on the upper half of the face.